ToF-/ForthBowlingScore/README.md

     NEW-FRAME?
 IF CHECK-STRIKE ELSE CHECK-SPARE THEN ;
 ```
 ### Adding a Roll to the Current Score
 We are almost done.
-Adding a roll to the game will execute these task of collecting bonus, checking for new bonus, increasing the score and advancing the frame count.
+Adding a roll to the game will execute these tasks of collecting bonus, checking for new bonus, increasing the score and advancing the frame count.
 ```forth
 : ROLL+ ( #pins -- )
     DUP COLLECT-BONUS